narcis-ro/Recruitment-Test-v2/README.md

 To say that this exercise has been over-engineered, would probably be the understatement of the year :).
 It has been purposely done so in order to show the recruiter proof of experience and competence.

-Most of the infrastructure code has been brought in from previous projects.
-There was no sense in developing again all the cross cutting concerns such as logging, correlation, start-up task, etc. Of course there are many ways to do it, project requirements matter a lot.
+Most of the infrastructure code has been brought in from previous projects, but was developed 100% by myself.
+There was just no sense in re-implementinga again all the cross cutting concerns such as logging, correlation, start-up task, etc. Of course there are many ways to do it, project requirements matter a lot.

 Sample unit-tests can be found in the following classes: `DonationControllerTests`, `DonationHandlerTests`, `DonationRequestValidatorTests`.